-- What telecommuting is and why so many small businesses are rapidly implementing work-from-home programs. - The single most important thing you MUST have in place before starting any work-from-home or remote office initiative. - How one company slashed its turnover rate from 33% to nearly 0%-and increased productivity by 18%-by implementing a work-from-home program - How to get a FREE "Home Office Action Pack" (a \$97 value).
+- What telecommuting is and why so many small businesses are rapidly implementing work-from-home programs. - The single most important thing you MUST have in place before starting any work-from-home or remote office initiative. - How one company slashed its turnover rate from 33% to nearly 0%-and increased productivity by 18%-by implementing a work-from-home program. - How to get a FREE "Home Office Action Pack" (a \$97 value).

-Claim Your FREE Copy Today at www.fixedforever.com/workfromhome
+Claim your free report at: www.procomputersolutions.com/WorkFromHome

-Shiny New Gadget Of The Month:
+Shiny New Gadget Of The Month